robguevarra/gh-website/ProjectDocs/Build_Notes/active/email-system_phase-3.1_send-pipeline-correction-and-review-enhancements.md

    - **Task**: Ensure `process-email-queue` correctly fetches templates and substitutes variables using `recipient_data`.
      - **Status (Update March 20, 2024):** **COMPLETED**.
 Issues with template fetching, variable substitution, and event logging resolved.
 Logic to mark campaigns 'completed' also added.
      - **Status (Update May 22, 2024):** **ENHANCED**.
 The function now also updates `campaign_recipients.status` to 'sent' and `campaign_recipients.sent_at` upon successful send, further improving data accuracy.
+     - **Status (Update May 23, 2024):** **FURTHER ENHANCED AND DEBUGGED.**
+        - Resolved `TypeError` during variable substitution by correcting how `substituteVariables` is called for subject and body.
+        - Fixed `email_events` logging for failures by correctly placing error information into the `payload` field (this was mainly about removing the direct logging that caused errors, as per previous fix).
+        - Corrected `email_queue` status updates for successful sends to use `provider_message_id` column.
+        - Removed internal send/fail logging from `process-email-queue` to `email_events` to prevent check constraint violations, aligning `email_events` for Postmark webhook data.
+        - As a result of these fixes, `email_queue` items should now correctly transition to 'sent' (with `provider_message_id`) or 'failed' (with `last_error`), and `campaign_recipients` are correctly updated upon successful send.

 **Additional UI/UX Enhancements (Implemented March 20, 2024):**
 - **Real-time Sending Progress:**